Jan and Jędrzej Śniadecki Street, Bydgoszcz: Tenement at 22

-Gustav Stöckmann,a carpenter, owned this building which address was then Elisabethstraße 49.
+Gustav Stöckmann, a carpenter, owned this building which address was then Elisabethstraße 49.

 The facade of this building is quite different from its neighbouring, due to its specific features: three wrought-iron balconies, two horseshoe arches gable balancing the facade ensemble and a large top-round stylized portal.
 Few ornaments enrich the elevation, except two cartouches below first floor windows, displaying rosettes and vegetal motifs.
+A refurbishing of the tenement had been performed in mid-2025.